Select your location for location specific information:

 ??document.leistungsbeschreibung.formulare.schriftformerfordernis.0_en??

-If you wish to practice the profession of pharmacist in the Federal Republic of Germany, you will generally require a license to practice as a pharmacist.
-If you have not completed your training in a member state of the European Union or a signatory state to the Agreement on the European Economic Area or Switzerland, you can also be granted permission to practice the profession of pharmacist on a temporary basis upon application.
-The permit may be limited to certain activities and employment positions.
+If you wish to practice the profession of pharmacist in the Federal Republic of Germany, you generally require a license to practice as a pharmacist.
+If you have not completed your training in a member state of the European Union or a signatory state to the Agreement on the European Economic Area (EEA) or Switzerland, you can also be granted permission to temporarily practise the profession of pharmacist upon application (so-called professional license).
+The permit can be limited to certain activities and employment positions.
 It may only be granted on a revocable basis and only for a maximum total period of two years.
 In exceptional cases, the permit may be extended beyond this period.
-In Bavaria, the government of Upper Bavaria and the government of Lower Franconia are responsible for issuing the permit.
-The government of Upper Bavaria is responsible if you wish to practice the profession of pharmacist in the administrative districts of Upper Bavaria, Lower Bavaria, Upper Palatinate or Swabia.
-The government of Lower Franconia is responsible if you wish to work as a pharmacist in the administrative districts of Upper, Middle or Lower Franconia.
+The government of Upper Bavaria is responsible for issuing the permit if you wish to work in Bavaria.

-If you have completed your training in an EU/EEA country or Switzerland, you will generally not be granted a license.
+If you have completed your training in an EU/EEA country or Switzerland, you will generally not be granted a permit.
 Instead, you must apply for a license to practice immediately.
 An exception applies if there is a special interest in obtaining a license with regard to the intended practice of the pharmacy profession.

-Further requirements are
+Further prerequisites are that

 (tabular and chronological list of the training courses completed and the relevant gainful activities pursued, stating the periods (month/year) and enclosing the relevant supporting documents)